xkevio/parcio-typst/parcio-thesis/main.typ

 == Citations
-// Simpler keys can be cited with @key but this one needs the full syntax bcs of the slashes.
-You can comfortably reference literature #cite("DBLP:journals/superfri/DuweLMSF0B020").#footnote[This is a footnote.]
+You can comfortably reference literature @DuweLMSF0B020.#footnote[This is a footnote.]
 BibTeX entries for a large number of publications can be found at https://dblp.org/.

 == Tables
 #figure(caption: "Caption")[
-  // alignment change currently only for 3 columns, can be changed tho
-  // scaling also dependent on header size
-  // normal typst #table function works just fine in that regard but is less customizable rn
   #parcio-table(3, 3,
     [*Header 1*], [*Header 2*], [*Header 3*],
     [Row 1],[Row 1],[Row 1],